Top 5 Airline Industry and Aviation Trends of 2022

 Back in 2016, NASA took initiative by contracting with Lockheed Martin to develop a supersonic jet that does away with the trademark “sonic boom” – making supersonic travel easier for civilian passengers.

 But more recently, substantial progress has been made by a few startups working quietly behind the scenes.

 The XB-1 (nicknamed the Baby Boom) is just a single-seat jet intended to demonstrate Boom’s ability to build quiet supersonic passenger jets.

 Boom’s XB-1 “Baby Boom” Supersonic Jet.

-The aircraft is expected to make its first test flight sometime in 2021 or 2022.
+The aircraft is expected to make its first test flight sometime in 2022.

 The XB-1 is essentially a way for Boom to demonstrate a smaller design of its commercial supersonic jet concept – the Overture.